Jungle Shuffle

-Jungle Shuffle is a 2014 South Korean-Mexican-Colombian 3D computer-animated adventure film directed by Taedong Park and Mauricio De la Orta.
+Jungle Shuffle is a 2014 animated adventure film directed by Taedong Park and Mauricio De la Orta.
 It stars the voices of Drake Bell, Rob Schneider, Alicia Silverstone, and Tom Arnold.

 Plot

-The film is the story of a group of coatis living in the Mexican rainforest.
+The film is the story of a group of coatis (aka coatimundis) living in the Mexican rainforest.
 A young coati named Manu (Brianne Brozey) is the best friend of Sacha (Jessica DiCicco) and he is deeply in love with her.
 However, Manu has a reputation of being a troublemaker and Sacha is the daughter of the Coati Tribe's King (Tom Arnold) who dislikes Manu.
 Following an incident where a statue being made for the Coati King ends up accidentally destroyed, the Coati King exiles Manu from his kingdom never to return much to the objection of Sacha.

 One year later, Manu (Drake Bell) has changed his ways and is still in love with Sacha (Alicia Silverstone).
-One day, Sacha is abducted by a group of poachers working for the mysterious Dr. Loco (Rob Schneider).
-Sacha's abduction causes Manu to team up with a spider monkey named Chuy (also Rob Schneider) to rescue her so that he can redeem himself to the Coati King.
+One day, Sacha is abducted by a group of poachers named Helms (voiced by Michael McConnohie) and Reiser (voiced by Joey D'Auria working for the mysterious Dr. Loco (Rob Schneider) who has been experimenting on animals using a Gene Booster device.
+Sacha's abduction causes Manu to team up with a spider monkey named Chuy (Rob Schneider) to rescue her so that he can redeem himself to the Coati King.